MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 	--------                              ------
 	\Server1\Documents\Test1.docx         Protected

-To unprotect a file, you must have Owner or Extract rights from when the file was protected, or you must be running the cmdlets as a super user.
+To unprotect a file, you must have Owner or Extract rights from when the file was protected.
+Or, you must run the cmdlets as a super user.
 Then, use the Unprotect cmdlet.
 For example:

 	Unprotect-RMSFile C:\test.docx -InPlace